5 fantastic fundraising ideas for schools

 A good family recipe is often a well-kept secret, but when it comes to fundraising, most families will be happy to share their best.

 Ask students to bring in their best family recipes, then decide upon a few dozen to turn into a school recipe book.
 Be sure to include images and quick bios about the contributors, then sell the books to students’ and teachers’ families and friends.
-Such books are both practical and meaningful, so can literally sell like hot cakes!
+Such books are both practical and meaningful, so they can literally sell like hot cakes!

 5. Babysitting evenings